STOIE/recipes/recipes/black_pepper_beef/README.md

 * 1 teaspoon shaoxing wine
 * 1/2 teaspoon dark soy sauce
 * 1 teaspoon vegetable oil
+* Another volume of vegetable oil to pass thru

 #### Method

+1. Mix the papain into the meet.
+1. Mix cornstarch into shaoxing wine to make a slurry.
-1. Mix all the ingredients together.
+1. Then mix all the ingredients together with the beef, mixing well.
-2. Apply paste to the beef and mix through well.
-3. Set aside for hours.
+1. Then heat a wok to high heat with a reasonable volume of oil.
+1. Once very hot, pass the meat through the oil for a very brief fry (<30 seconds).
+1. It should change colour, then remove and drain, setting the beef aside.

 ### The Dish Itself